xsavory/astra/apps/expert-forum-2025/PRD.md

 **Group Creation:**
 - Only `participant_type = 'offline'` can create groups
-- Each offline participant can only be in ONE group at a time
+- Participants can create multiple groups
-- Creator automatically has `group_id` set to the new group
+- Creator automatically becomes the first member via `group_members` table
-- Groups store only organizational data: `name`, `creator_id`, submission status
+- Groups store only organizational data: `name`, `creator_id`
 - Ideation content (title, description, company_case) is NOT stored in groups table
+- **Groups are NOT reusable** - one group can only submit one ideation
+- After submission, the group is marked as `is_submitted = true` and locked
+- To submit another ideation, participants must create a new group (can be with the same members)

 **Invite to Group:**
 - Target participant must be `participant_type = 'offline'`
-- Target participant must NOT have `group_id` (not in any group)
-- Target participant must NOT have submitted individual ideation
+- Target participant must have `is_checked_in = true`
-- Sets `users.group_id = groupId` for the invited participant
+- No restriction on existing group membership (participants can be in multiple groups over time)
+- Creates entry in `group_members` table: `(group_id, participant_id, joined_at)`

 **Leave Group:**
-- Participant can leave only if `is_submitted = false` (group hasn't submitted ideation yet)
+- Participants can leave groups anytime
+- Deletes entry from `group_members` table
-- If creator leaves, consider deleting group or transferring ownership
+- If creator leaves, group remains active (other members can still use it)
-- Sets `users.group_id = null` for the participant

 **Create Group Ideation:**
-- **Hard validation:** Group must have >= 5 members (validated in API layer)
+- **Hard validation:** Group must have exactly 2 members (validated in API layer)
-- Re-fetch group member count in real-time before submission to ensure no member left
+- **Group submission validation:** Group must not have submitted before (`is_submitted = false`)
+- **Company validation:** Both members must be from different companies (compare `users.company` field)
+- **Company case validation:** Neither group member can have submitted an ideation with the same `company_case` before (check all previous ideations by both participants)
 - Leader fills ideation form: title, description, company_case
 - System creates ideation record in `ideations` table linked to group via `group_id`
 - Sets `is_group = true` on the ideation record
-- System then updates group: set `is_submitted = true`, `submitted_at = now()`
+- **Updates group:** Sets `is_submitted = true` and `submitted_at = now()`
-- Lock group: prevent further invites/leaves after ideation submission (enforced by RLS policies)
-- Each group can have only ONE ideation
-- Transaction rollback if group update fails after ideation creation
+- **Group is locked** after submission - no more submissions allowed
+- To submit another ideation, participants must create a new group (can be with the same members)

 **Individual Ideation:**
 - Only `participant_type = 'online'` can submit individual ideation
-- Each online participant can submit only once
+- Each online participant can submit multiple ideations
+- **Company case validation:** Participant cannot submit two ideations with the same `company_case`
 - Creates ideation record with `is_group = false` and `group_id = NULL`
+- Database enforces uniqueness via partial unique constraint on `(creator_id, company_case)` for individual ideations
 - Ideation content stored directly in `ideations` table

 ---